melfm/coolpapers/papers/phd_comp_exam/README.md

 - They also talk about ``backpropagation is ill-characterized; it is impossible to know how the algorithm will perform when presented with a complex problem because it often converges to bad local minima.`` What do they mean?
   - ``perceptron convergence theorem, there should be no local minima to fall into``

+- Cross references:
+  - Watkins [1989] used the CMAC algorithm

 ## [Feudal Reinforcement Learning](http://www.cs.toronto.edu/~fritz/absps/dh93.pdf)
 - Speed up RL to enable learning to happen simultaneously at multiple resolutions in space and time.
 - Q-learning managerial heirarchy in which high level managers learn how to set tasks to their sub-managers who learn how to satisfy them.